 In table \ref{table2} and table \ref{table3}, we present the PQCD predictions of of $B \to a_0 \left[ \to K\bar K/ \pi\eta \right] h$ and $B \to a_0^\prime \left[ \to K\bar K/ \pi\eta \right] h$ decays in the first scenario of multiparticle configurations of $a_0$, respectively.
-Besides the result of quasi-two-body decays, saying the branching fractions (in the 2nd column) and the ${\it CP}$ violations (in the last column), we list the branching fractions of two-body $B \to a_0^{(\prime)} h$ decays obtained in the narrow width approximation (in the 3rd column), for the sake of comparison, the direct two-body calculations based on PQCD \cite{Shen:2006ms} and QCDF approach \cite{Cheng:2013fba}, and also the available data are list too (in the 4th column).
+Besides the result of quasi-two-body decays, saying the branching fractions (in the 2nd column) and the ${\it CP}$ violations (in the last column), we list the branching fractions of two-body $B \to a_0^{\prime} h$ decays\footnote{The narrow width approximation is not applicable to the modes involving $a_0 h \to KK$ due to the threshold effect, so in table \ref{table2} we do not list the result of two-body $B \to a_0 h$ decay} obtained in the narrow width approximation (in the 3rd column), for the sake of comparison, the direct two-body calculations based on PQCD \cite{Shen:2006ms} and QCDF approach \cite{Cheng:2013fba}, and also the available data are list too (in the 4th and 5th columns).
 The theoretical uncertainties come from the inputs of LCDAs, mainly from the inverse moment $\omega_B$ which we put as the first error source, the uncertainties from Gegenbauer moments $B^{a_0}_1, B^{a_0}_3$ of dimeson systems are add together as the second error, we do not consider the uncertainty from other parameters, like $f_{a_0}, {\bar f}_{a_0}$ since their influences are small.
 We comment in orders, \begin{itemize} \item[(a)] The branching fractions of quasi-two-body channels with strong decays $a_0 \to \pi\eta$ is about 5 times larger than that with the strong decay $a_0 \to K\bar K$, which is understood by the suppressed phase space for $K\bar K$ state. \item[(b)] Under the narrow width approximation of the quasi-two-body decays, we extract the branching fractions of relevant two body decays $B \to a_0^{(\prime)} h$.